Rockbot Business Glossary

 - Subscription is not Billing Entity — Subscription is what; Billing Entity is who

-Product Line Items represent the actual services being delivered to a specific Zone under a Subscription.
+The actual services being delivered to a specific Zone under a Subscription.
 They inherit rates from Contract Line Items and generate the charges that appear on invoices.

-System of Record: NetSuite, synced to SalesforceBusiness Rules
+System of Record: NetSuite, synced to Salesforce

-- Rates must reference Contract Line Items—never enter manually
+- Rates must reference Contract Line Items — never enter manually

 - Product Line Item ARR rolls up to Subscription and Account Consumed ARR